akshcs/AkashSingh/README.md

 How to run this Application
 --------------------------------------------------------------------------------

+- The code is scalable to onboard any region and also supports multiple regions. it is configurable.
+This service can also be deployed in multiple regions as a seperate service where we just change the config
 - This application is running as a service.
 You can directly test the application from the swagger link provided above.
 - The swagger link is provided above please use it to Test
 - It is a Spring Boot Application, You can also run this application on your local machine by running EmergencyApplication class